Best of Me (Maxi Priest album)

-Best of Me is a compilation album by English reggae vocalist Maxi Priest, released in 1991.
+Best of Me is a greatest hits album by English reggae vocalist Maxi Priest, released in 1991.
 The album mostly contains Priest's biggest hit singles up to 1991, including the US Billboard Hot 100 number one single, "Close to You".
 The majority of the tracks are from his first four studio albums: You're Safe (1985), Intentions (1986), Maxi (1987) and Bonafide (1990).

 Critical reception

-In a review for AllMusic, Jose F. Promis gave Best of Me four and a half out of five stars, describing the album as "timeless, breezy, and thoroughly engaging".
+In a review for AllMusic, Jose F. Promis gave Best of Me four and a half out of five stars, describing it as "timeless, breezy, and thoroughly engaging".
 Promis also described the album package as featuring "great pictures, song lyrics, and detailed liner notes".